hyperledger-labs/blockchain-carbon-accounting/utility-emissions-channel/README.md

 $ cd docker-compose-setup
 $ ./network.sh stopBlockchainExplorer
 ```
+## CouchDB

+You can look around couchdb to see the records being stored on the ledger.
+Go to http://localhost:5984/_utils/  The default username and password are `admin` and `adminpw`  Once you login, look in the `utilityemissionchannel_emissionscontract` table to see the emissions records, including links to the documents.

 ## Troubleshooting

 If any error in `Get the blockchain network up and running` please run the commands of `Stop the blockchain network and remove container` and retry starting the network.
 If you still run into errors open an issue with the error logs, please.